-If you're planning on moving long-distance in the future, you might feel overwhelmed about how you’ll get all of your items from one location to the next.
-While it's straightforward to ship some items in boxes, you also have to factor in items that might become damaged such as electronics.
+If you're planning on moving long-distance, you might feel overwhelmed about getting all your items from one location to the next.
+While it's straightforward to ship some things in boxes, you also have to factor in items that might become damaged, such as electronics.

 - TV box

 - Packing tape